mvp-base/mvp-text-analyzer/README.md

-# Word Count Analyzer
+# Simple Text Analyzer

-The Word Count Analyzer is a project that allows users to import a text file, with each row representing a separate text entry.
+The Text Analyzer is a project that allows users to import a text file, with each row representing a separate text entry.
 The application processes the text to display the frequency of words within the text using graphical representations.

 ## Precondition